 Outdoor Adventure Learning

-Funds were provided to allow participation in an extra-curricular activity which would otherwise have been beyond the financial means of ten pupils in the qualifying group.
+Funds were provided to allow participation in an extra-curricular activity which would otherwise have been beyond the financial means of four pupils in the qualifying group.
+The number of trips this year was curtailed due to Covid-19 restrictions.

 Social and Emotional Learning